MADUBOIS0/PAM-Providers/Providers/Windows Accounts/ReadMe.md

 ## Windows Accounts Provider

 This provider allow you to manage local windows account on many hosts.
 A Windows Account provider already exists built-in in Devolutions Server, but that provider allow you to manage only one host.
-This AnyIdentity provider will allow you to manage many hosts, all managed by the same provider.
+This Custom PAM provider will allow you to manage many hosts, all managed by the same provider.

 ## Prerequisites